NortheastHigh-Cost Market

 Methodology

 This guide compares renting and buying using a total cost of occupancy framework.
 It includes all major cash outflows and compares the net result over the same time horizon.
-The worked example is illustrative and does not represent a personal recommendation.
+The worked example is illustrative and does not represent a personal recommendation or prediction.

-Included on the buying side: principal and interest, property taxes, insurance, maintenance, HOA fees where applicable, closing costs, and the opportunity cost of the down payment.
+Buy-side costs included: principal and interest, property taxes, homeowner insurance, maintenance (typically estimated at 1 to 2 percent of home value per year), HOA fees where applicable, closing costs, selling costs where relevant, and the opportunity cost of the down payment.

-Included on the renting side: rent, rent increases, renter insurance, and the assumed investment return on funds not used as a down payment.
+Rent-side costs included: monthly rent, rent increases over the holding period, renter insurance, and the assumed investment return on funds not deployed as a down payment.

-Assumptions vary by neighborhood and property type in New York.
-Local taxes, insurance, HOA fees, and price to rent ratios can shift results materially.
+Assumptions vary significantly by neighborhood and property type in New York.
+Local taxes, insurance costs, HOA fees, flood or weather risk, and price-to-rent ratios can shift results materially from the figures shown here.
+All numbers are illustrative.
+Verify current rates and local conditions before using these estimates for financial decisions.

 This article is for general informational and educational purposes only.
 It does not constitute financial, tax, legal, mortgage, or real-estate advice.
-New York housing costs, property taxes, insurance premiums, HOA fees, and local market conditions vary by city, property type, and borrower profile.
+New York housing costs, property taxes, 421-a abatement status, mansion tax, mortgage recording tax, co-op maintenance fees, condo common charges, and local market conditions vary by borough, building type, and specific address.
 Consult licensed professionals before making housing decisions.

 Related Guides